Reading pulses from meters with pulse outputs..

 Wired / Switched output pulse detection

 Many meters also have wired / switched pulse outputs.
-Many of the meters have connection diagrams similar to this one that comes with the A100C.
+Many have connection diagrams similar to this one that comes with the A100c.
 The two smaller holes are the pulse output connections.
 I have added Vin and Vout labels to make it a little clearer.
-Vin is the pulse output supply provided by an external power supply.
-Vout is the pulsed output created by the meter by switching an internal solid state relay (like a switch in between Vin and Vout)
+Vin is provided by an external power supply.
+Vout is the meter output created by toggling an internal solid state relay (like a switch between Vin and Vout)

 Wired / Swtiched output supply voltage

-Watch out for mains connected pulse outputs: Make sure your meter's pulse output is not connected to high voltage mains (within the meter) some meters have one of the pulse output connectors connected to neutral.
-If your meter is one of these you will need other isolation circuitry to interface with an arduino.
+Watch out for mains connected pulse outputs: Make sure your meter's pulse output is not connected to the high voltage mains (within the meter).
+Ssome meters have one of the pulse output connectors connected to neutral.
+If your meter is one of these you will need isolation circuitry to interface with an Arduino.